Workflow Customisation

 Approval-gated workflows with readable CEL guard expressions, status-based permissions, and audit trails for regulated, multi-team processes.

-Fluvial provides flexible workflow management that allows organisations to define custom business processes for their projects and other key activities.
+Workflow engines enables an organisation to define custom business processes for their projects.
 Instead of being locked into fixed, predetermined steps, you can create workflows that match your specific operational requirements.

 • Track individual approvals against specific entities